-Cash used in investing activities increased from \$120.5 million in 2013 to \$174.8 million in 2014.
-The increase in cash used in investing activities was primarily due to a decrease in cash proceeds from the sale of assets of \$289.6 million, a decrease in distributions from unconsolidated joint ventures of \$186.7 million and an increase in contributions to unconsolidated joint ventures of \$65.7 million.
+Cash used in investing activities increased \$576.9 million from 2013 to 2014.
+The increase in cash used in investing activities was primarily due to a decrease in distributions from unconsolidated joint ventures of \$541.0 million, a decrease in cash proceeds from the sale of assets of \$275.7 million and an increase in contributions to unconsolidated joint ventures of \$191.2 million.
 These increases in cash used in investing activities were offset in part by a decrease in cash used in the acquisitions of property of \$477.3 million.
+The decrease in distributions from unconsolidated joint ventures is primarily due to the distribution of refinance proceeds from Tysons Corner Center in 2013.
 The decrease in the acquisitions of property is primarily due to the purchase of Green Acres Mall in 2013 (See "Acquisitions and Dispositions" in Management's Overview and Summary).